MicrosoftDocs/cloud-adoption-framework/docs/secure/security-top-10.md

 # Azure security best practices

-This list includes the top Azure security best practices that Microsoft recommends based on lessons learned across customers and our own environments.
+This list includes the top Azure security best practices that we recommend based on lessons learned by customers and in our own environments.

 For a video presentation of these best practices, see [Top 10 best practices for Azure security](https://techcommunity.microsoft.com/t5/video-hub/top-10-best-practices-for-azure-security/ba-p/1698837).